On expansions for nonlinear systems, error estimates and convergence issues: Formal expansions for linear dynamics

 We now prove the result by induction on $n$.
 Let $n \geq 3$.
 By associativity of the product, the formula for two indeterminates and the induction hypothesis at step $n-1$, we obtain

 We now check that the right-hand side of \eqref{eq:cbh-w-yfqh-1} is the same as the right-hand side of \eqref{eq:CBH-Fqh}.
-Since we are working in the free Lie algebra over $Y_1, \dotsc Y_n$, we can proceed by homogeneity. \begin{itemize} \item The terms not involving $y_n$ are equal, since they have the same expression. \item The term involving only $y_n$ on both sides is $y_n$ itself, so they are equal. \item Now, let $q \in \intset{1,n-1}$, $j_1 < \dotsb < j_q \in \intset{1,n-1}$ and $h \in (\N^*)^{q+1}$.
-We look for the term involving $h_i$ times $y_{j_i}$ for $i \in \intset{1,q}$ and $h_{q+1}$ times $y_n$, which is $F_{q+1,h}(y_{j_1}, \dotsc, y_{j_q}, y_n)$ in~\eqref{eq:CBH-Fqh}.
+Since we are working in the free Lie algebra over $Y_1, \dotsc Y_n$, we can proceed by homogeneity. \begin{itemize} \item The terms not involving $Y_n$ are equal, since they have the same expression. \item The term involving only $Y_n$ on both sides is $Y_n$ itself, so they are equal. \item Now, let $q \in \intset{1,n-1}$, $j_1 < \dotsb < j_q \in \intset{1,n-1}$ and $h \in (\N^*)^{q+1}$.
+We look for the term involving $h_i$ times $Y_{j_i}$ for $i \in \intset{1,q}$ and $h_{q+1}$ times $Y_n$, which is $F_{q+1,h}(Y_{j_1}, \dotsc, Y_{j_q}, Y_n)$ in~\eqref{eq:CBH-Fqh}.
 In \eqref{eq:cbh-w-yfqh-1}, it is

 where the sum is restricted to $g_1 h'_i = h_i$ and $g_2 = h_{q+1}$.
-Hence, both terms are equal thanks to the definition \eqref{eq:fqh-rec}. \end{itemize} This concludes the proof and gives a way to compute the maps $F_{q,h}$ iteratively. \end{proof}
+Hence, both terms are equal thanks to the definition \eqref{eq:fqh-rec}. \end{itemize} This concludes the proof and gives a way to compute the {elements} $F_{q,h}$ iteratively. \end{proof}